babsey/nest-desktop-legacy/README.md

 #### How can I close the app (only for Mac OSX)?
 Keybinding to close the window is 'CMD + Q'

+#### What are S, R and N in circled nodes stand for?
+These node elements are different typed.
+S stands for stimulator, as well as R for recorder and N for neuron.

 #### License [MIT](LICENSE)